 The distinction between harm and therapeutic practice, and the extent to which these are dictated by social norms.

 How social and technological development affect the provision of cosmetic body modification.

 The misuse of biomedical tools for self-improvement.

-How does enhancement challenge our identity and self-understanding?
+How does enhancement challenge our identity?

 What are the ethical challenges posed by developing enhancement technologies?

 The regulation of cosmetic treatment and the impact of the Nuffield Council on Bioethics 2017 report on the Ethical Issues of Cosmetic Procedures.

 The standards of voluntary informed consent in cosmetic surgery and biomedical enhancement.